kredati/cin301y22/schedule.md

 #### Wednesday, October 16:
 Reading due:
-* Wayne Booth, et al., “From Topic to Question,” “From Question to Problem,” from The Craft of Research.
+* Wayne Booth, et al., “From Topic to Question,” “From Question to Problem,” from _The Craft of Research_.

 Homework due:
 * Topic/Question/Problem worksheet